-0551 Ceramics II (3 Lab Hrs/Wk) Term Unit 1 The second term of the sequence in ceramics introduces the throwing process and its creative possibilities for the potter.
+The second term of the sequence in ceramics introduces the throwing process and its creative possibilities for the potter.

-0.552 Ceramics III (3 Lab Hrs/Wk) Term Unit 1 The third ceromic term consists of a further development of individual and traditional historic pottery as a background for research.
+0.552 Ceramics III

+The third ceramic term consists of a further development of individual and traditional historic pottery as a background for research.
-0.553 Elementary Sculpture I (3 Lab Hrs/Wk) Term Unit 1 Term Unit 1

-This course is designed as an introduction to the materials, methods and techniques of sculpture.
+0.553 Elementary Sculpture I (3 Class Hrs/Wk) Term Unit 1 This course is designed as an introduction to the materials, methods and techniques of sculpture.
 Primary considerations of form together with experimentation, familiarization and compositional structuring, in all of the basic sculpture media, are the aims of this course.

-- 0.554 Elementary Sculpture II (3 Lab Hrs/Wk) Term Unit 1 The second course in the sculpture sequence emphasizes the problems and approaches of the carving of subtractive method of sculpturing. - 0.555 Elementary Sculpture III (3 Lab Hrs/Wk) Term Unit 1 The third term in this sequence introduces the student to more advanced creative design in sculpture as well as offering the apportunity for experiments in new media and methods. - 0.600 Conversational Spanish Term Unit 1 An introduction to conversational Spanish.
-The course provides opportunities for practical conversation on everyday topics, current events, and cultural material. - 0.601 Conversational Spanish Term Unit 1 An intermediate course - continuation of Conversational Spanish 0.600. - 0.602 Conversational Spanish Term Unit 1
+0.554 Elementary Sculpture II (3 Class Hrs/Wk) Term Unit 1 The second course in the sculpture sequence emphasizes the problems and approaches of the corving of subtractive method of sculpturing.

+0.555 Elementary Sculpture III (3 Class Hrs/Wk) Term Unit 1 The third term in this sequence introduces the student to more advanced creative design in sculpture as well as offering the opportunity for experiments in new media and methods.

+- 0.600 Conversational Spanish Term Unit 1 An introduction to conversational Spanish.
+The course provides opportunities for - practical conversation on everyday topics, current events, and cultural material.

+0.601 Conversational Spanish Term Unit 1

+An intermediate course - continuation of Conversational Spanish 0.600.

+0.602 Conversational Spanish Term Unit 1

-An advanced course - continuation of Conversational Spanish 0.601,
+An advanced course -- continuation of Conversational Spanish 0.601,

-1.111 Communications (3 Class, 2 Lab Hrs/Wk)
+1.111 Communications (3 Class and 2 Lab Hrs/Wk) Term Units 3 A course stressing the importance of communications activities.
+Emphasis is given to improving the student's ability to write, speak, read, and listen effectively.

-A course designed to improve the student's ability to think, write, read, speak, and listen effectively.
-Particular attention is given to the mechanics of writing, grammar, and good English usage.
-Logical organization and development of concrete and abstract ideas, sentence and paragraph development are emphasized.
-The student receives an introduction to the appreciation of the short story and expository essay.
-Students are required to schedule two hours each week in the study center.
+The purposes and organization of many communications are emphasized.
+Attention is given to the recognition of thinking as a means to effective communications, Particular attention is given to exposition and the techniques used in exposition, Sentence and paragraph development receive special attention.
+The student receives an introduction to literature including poetry, the novel, the short story, and drama.
+Students are required to schedule two hours each week in the Study Center.

-1.112 Communications (3 Class, 2 Lab Hrs/Wk)

-A continuation of communications 1.111.
-The student receives further introduction to the appreciation of literature.
-Attention is given to critical analysis and evaluation of ideas contained in essays and novels.
-Methods of logical thinking and the evaluation of controversial material are stressed.
-Students are required to schedule two hours each week in the study center.
+- 1.112 Communications (3 Class and 2 Lab Hrs/Wk) Term Units 3 This course is a continuation of Communications 1.111.
+The student receives further introduction to literature.
+Attention is given to critical analysis and evaluation of information contained in the mass media.
+Specific methods of utilizing logical thinking in presenting and evaluating informative and controversial material is emphasized.
+Students are required to schedule two hours each week in the Study Center. - 1.113 Communications (3 Class and 2 Lab Hrs/Wk) Term Units 3